-4. The IB's Essential Elements
+4. The IB PYP (Primary Years Program) Essential Elements

 In the PYP a balance is sought between the acquisition of essential knowledge and skills, the development of conceptual understanding, demonstration of positive attitudes, and taking of responsible action.
+Similarly to the other IB programs, the outcome of the IB PYP is also international mindedness.